 Use hashtags to make it easier for other users to discover your content, and help you find and connect with other users who share common interests.

-Add relevant hashtags to your content as you write posts and add comments, (or use the LinkedIn suggestions if you’re unsure), to make the most of every post you publish for your clients.
+Add relevant hashtags to your content as you write posts and add comments, (or use the LinkedIn suggestions if you’re unsure), to make the most of every post you publish for your brand or your clients.

 But remember to follow the tips above to ensure your hashtags are a success.